sictweb/bti425-2020/graded-work/assign2.md

 ### List of English terms

-As noted above, the list of English terms can be on the home or landing component, or in a dedicated component.
+As noted above, the list of English terms can be on the home or landing component, or in a dedicated "list" component.

 Decide which fields you want to display in the list.